Why are Micro-LEDs so huge and expensive? Are they worth it?

 Manufacturing such an enormous number of LEDs within a single display is an extremely expensive process, which explains why micro-LED screens often carry staggering price tags, typically from hundreds of thousands up to over a million dollars.

-Since all these LEDs need to be integrated into one display, the resulting screen is inevitably quite large.
+Since millions of LEDs need to be integrated into one display, the resulting screen is inevitably quite large.

 In practice, many micro-LED displays aren’t built as a single piece but are instead composed of multiple modules, each containing thousands of LEDs.